bottiger/Blog_Basic/README.md

 It aims to be a gem which provides a simple and generic blogging service for people to run on their website.
 It is made as easy as possible to deploy, and requires no external intregration to work.

+blog_basic is self contained inside its own namespace and rails engine, and uses you google account (or any other providor omniauth supports) for easy and seemless authentication

 Features
 ========